President Trump: We can help make America a manufacturing super power. Learn more

 • Monopoly power and loss of rail-to-rail competition: Four mega-railroads now control over 90% of U.S. rail traffic.
 Many rail customers are already only served by one railroad.
 A transcontinental merger would all but erase rail-to-rail competition, leaving farmers, manufacturers, and energy producers with even fewer choices.

-• Service declines after mergers: Past mergers have triggered chronic delays and resulted in diminished service quality and fewer service offerings - disrupting supply chains and hurting the U.S. economy.
+• Service declines after mergers: Past mergers have triggered system wide meltdowns, which have disrupted supply chains and hurt the U.S. economy.

-• Inflated shipping prices from consolidation: The number Class I railroads have collapsed from 23 in 1983 to just 6 today - a more than 70% consolidation that stands among the most sweeping in U.S. transportation history.
+• Inflated costs: Over the past several decades, the number of Class I railroads serving the nation has plummeted - down more than 70%, marking one of the most sweeping consolidations in U.S. transportation history.
 With competition gutted, shipping costs for farmers, manufacturers, and energy producers have surged.
-Rail rates have jumped more than 40%, rising twice as fast as trucking and overall inflation, and far outpacing demand or operating costs.
+Rail rates have jumped more than 40% - increasing 67% more than truck rates and overall inflation, and far outpacing demand or operating costs.

 What’s the bottom line?